aws-samples/cdk-eks-blueprints-patterns/docs/patterns/crossplane-argocd-gitops.md

 ## Objective

-The objective of this pattern is to provide centralized management of Amazon EKS Addons, Kubernetes Applications and Helm charts in workload clusters.
+The objective of this pattern is to provide centralized management of Amazon EKS add-ons, Kubernetes Applications and Helm charts in workload clusters.
 This approach consists of a Management Cluster and multiple workload clusters.
-The Management Cluster is created with ArgoCD and Crossplane Addons.
-The platform team creates Crossplane Manifest files for Amazon EKS Addons/Kubernetes Applications/Helm charts and pushes them to the GitOps Repo.
+The Management Cluster is created with ArgoCD and Crossplane add-ons.
+The platform team creates Crossplane Manifest files for Amazon EKS add-ons/Kubernetes Applications/Helm charts and pushes them to the GitOps Repo.
 The ArgoCD Application Controller in the Management Cluster reconciles these Crossplane Manifests and deploy them into Management Cluster.
-The Crossplane Controller in the Management Cluster deploys the Amazon EKS Addons/Kubernetes Applications/Helm charts into the Workload Clusters.
+The Crossplane Controller in the Management Cluster deploys the Amazon EKS add-ons/Kubernetes Applications/Helm charts into the Workload Clusters.

-This helps platform teams to simplify the process of deploying Addos and Apps from a central Management Cluster.
+This helps platform teams to simplify the process of deploying add-ons and Apps from a central Management Cluster.
 In this Solution, we use CDK to deploy AWS CodePipeline which monitors this platform repo and deploy the Management and Workload Clusters using CDK EKS Blueprints.

 ## Architecture